 Adams Stirling PLC

 FILLING VACANT SEATS - APPOINTING DIRECTORS

-It is not uncommon for a director to vacate his/her seat prior to the end of their term.
-A heavy workload at the office, family issues, health problems, or they sell their unit and cease to be qualified to serve on the board. make it difficult to remain on the board.
-If there is more than one vacancy such that the remaining directors are less than a quorum, the board cannot conduct any business except to appoint other directors to the board until they have enough to make quorum.
+It is not uncommon for a director to vacate his/her seat before the end of their term.
+A heavy workload at the office, family issues, health problems, or they sell their unit and cease to be qualified to serve on the board makes it difficult to remain on the board.
+If there is more than one vacancy such that the remaining directors are less than a quorum, the board cannot conduct any business except to appoint other directors to the board until they have enough to make quorum, .
 (Corp.
 Code § 7224(a).)

 Vote by Resigning Director.
-If done properly, a resigning director can vote on the appointment of his/her replacement.
+If done correctly, a resigning director can vote on the appointment of their replacement.

-Interview Candidates.
-While interviewing candidates may be done privately, the appointment of a director should be done in open session.
+While interviewing candidates may be done privately, a director's appointment should be done in open session.
 Voting to fill a vacancy does not fall into any of the approved categories for executive session.
-The vote to fill an empty seat needs to be on the meeting's agenda.
+The vote to fill an empty seat must be on the meeting's agenda.

 Term of Office.
-The appointed director's term of office shall be as provided for in the bylaws.
-Appointing a new director does not affect existing officer terms of office.
-(See "Director-Officer Distinctions")
+The appointed director's term of office shall be as provided for in the bylaws

+Adams Stirling PLC